kiranbakale/Git-Cheat/README.md

 ```
 git remote add repo or aliasname repo url
 ```
-## Finally pushing our docs from local to an remote repository
+### Finally pushing our docs from local to an remote repository
 - Git will push our docs in local repo to master branch in remote repo
 ```
 git push repooraliasname master
 ```
-## Updating Local docs with docs in remote repository
+### Updating Local docs with docs in remote repository
 - Git helps developers use this command if at all made commits to a branch on a remote-repo, and they would like to reflect those changes in their local environment
 ```
-git pull
+git pull aliasname branch
 ```
-# Branching
+## Branching

 - Git will create a different branch
 ```